ibm-cloud-docs/cis/edge-functions-use-cases.md

 ### Prevent a specific IP from connecting
 {: #originless-responses-prevent-specific-ip-connection}

 Blocklist IP addresses.
-This snippet of code prevents a specific IP, in this case ‘225.0.0.1’ from connecting to the origin.
+This snippet of code prevents a specific IP (in this case `225.0.0.1`) from connecting to the origin.

 ```sh
 addEventListener('fetch', event => {